The Vincennes University Jasper Library

 Patrons are responsible for knowing when items are due and therefore are responsible for any overdue charges incurred.

 Items are usually due 21 days after check-out.
 (Please note toward the end of the semester, all items are due on the Friday before final’s week.)

-When returning items, users are to place items in the drop box at the library’s Circulation Desk or in the return box located outside the rear of the Habig Building.
+Return items to the library's Circulation Desk or drop them in the return box located outside the rear of the Habig Building.